By infopadweb 3 April 2024

 Over the centuries, the processing techniques were refined and the traditional methods that had been passed down were gradually merged with new and more innovative processing practices.
 This was largely driven by the fact that new and larger markets were opening up, and these markets were demanding products that were hygienically safe, had clearly defined organoleptic qualities and were easy to identify.
 From the 60s in particular, the characteristic production technology of Pecorino Sardo has been continuously honed until today, without ever forgetting the origins and teachings passed down from tradition.

-Pecorino Sardo DOP is produced solely from whole sheep’s milk from Sardinia.
+Pecorino Sardo PDO is produced solely from whole sheep’s milk from Sardinia.

 Pecorino Sardo is an excellent table cheese with two types which differ in terms of the processing techniques, ageing, size and organoleptic characteristics: the Mild and the Mature.